RobZyg/Assignment-2/index.md

 ### <a href="https://poddie62.github.io/RMIT/meandit">Tim</a>

-I was born and raised in Victoria.
-My parents are both Australian; however my grandparents were Czech refugees, who fled to Australia after world war two.
-I am agnostic, but was educated at a private catholic school in Melbourne, before briefly attending Deakin University.
-After deferring at the end of the second semester, I opted to work fulltime instead.
-I started working in Superannuation in late 2017, and have been there since.
-In May of 2019 I decided to advance my education by studying a Bachelor of Business online with RMIT, while still working.
-I enjoy reading, playing games on computers and playing tennis.
-While growing up, I had a pet Miniature pig that lived in the house with us.
-His name was Christopher.
+I was born and grew up in Melbourne.
+My family lives across Melbourne and are mostly Australian.
+After finishing highschool I briefly attended Deakin University, studying a bachelor of arts.
+I deferred from the course after the second semester after realising I wanted to work fulltime rather than study.
+After working briefly in hospitality, I started working in finance for the National Australian Bank in 2017.
+Since then I have moved to a different company in a similar customer service role in Superannuation.
+Recently in May of 2019 I started studying a bachelor of business online with RMIT.
+When not working or studying, I enjoy playing tennis, reading, playing PC games and socialising.
+My main interest in IT stems from my childhood and job.
+Growing up I was always fascinated with how my family’s jobs were adapting based on the IT technology available.
+At work as well I rely strongly on a number of IT programs and platforms in order to deliver expected customer service and complex information to internal and external stakeholders.
+While I enjoy using these programs, I do not understand much beyond their surface level.
+I hope that this course will better educate me on how they function and how I can best use them going forward.

 ## Industry Data